Mosai/workshop/README.md

 A set of quality shell script automation tools.

   - Written in POSIX Shell and common utilities like `sed` and `tr`.
-  - Tested against bash, dash, ksh, zsh and busybox.
+  - Tested against bash, dash/ash, ksh/pdksh, zsh and busybox sh.
   - Works out of the box without any dependency in most distros, OS X and MinGW.

 *This is a work in progress.
 This document represents the current version, but